menacit/practical_cryptography_course/45-usecase_bitcoin.md

 ## Validating transactions
-Every \~few minutes, nodes save the observed and validated transactions, sort them and calculates a hash of the data.
+Every \~few minutes, nodes save the observed and validated transactions, sorts them and calculates a hash of the data.

 The hash digest of transactions is hashed together with the previous link